 Anyway, something stopped me at the last half second, I know not what.
 I said instead to this brother in Christ, "Look.
 You have never come to communion in this place without sharing in my sin, or I in your sin, or both of us in everyone else's sin.
 It's not for nothing we call it the common cup.
 The point is, who else is always there not only sharing that sin but dealing with it for all of us?
-'This is mybody, given for you sinners.
+'This is my body, given for you sinners.
 Enjoy my righteousness.'"
 Anyway, the guy was there the next Sunday, and yes, he communed, and he kept communing there until a job took him to another city.

 I commend this to you as a micro-example of how Gospel at its best does indeed have the power to draw and keep people together in angry, fractured times.
-I wonder what shape the Lutheran churches of America would be in today if, over the past 100 years, Lutherans across the board had focused less on preening for the lion and more on enjoying the lamb; if instead of talking in theory about Christ and his benefits, they had knuckled down with joy and vigor to useChrist and his benefits.
+I wonder what shape the Lutheran churches of America would be in today if, over the past 100 years, Lutherans across the board had focused less on preening for the lion and more on enjoying the lamb; if instead of talking in theory about Christ and his benefits, they had knuckled down with joy and vigor to use Christ and his benefits.
 I wonder what would happen now if a madcap little band of Gospel-trusters were to do precisely that as they fan out to the places they came from?
-I'm looking at you, of course, realizing as I do that it's way past time for me to quit, however hugely much remains unsaid.
+I'm looking at you, of course.

-God's best gift ever for the world and the church in 2018 is people like you who hear the Gospel, who trust the Gospel, who respond to the Gospel for the sake of their neighbors and aren't afraid of getting dirty; who wind up shocking the socks off yet another dirty sinner with a down-to-earth dose of God's grace in Jesus Christ.
+God's best gift ever for the world and the church in 2018 is people like you who hear the Gospel, who trust the Gospel, who respond to the Gospel for the sake of their neighbors and aren't afraid of getting dirty.